viamrobotics/docs/docs/components/board/_index.md

 ### Get

-Get if it's `true` that the digital signal output of this pin is set to high (active, >0V).
+Get if the digital signal output of this pin is high (active, >0V).

 {{< tabs >}}
 {{% tab name="Python" %}}